Mutual Defense Pact of the Southeastern Provinces: Course

 Li Hongzhang used the Siege of the International Legations as a political weapon against his rivals in Beijing since he controlled the Chinese telegraph service.
-He exaggerated and lied, claiming that Chinese forces committed atrocities and murder upon the foreigners and exterminated all of them.
+He exaggerated and lied, claiming that Imperial forces committed atrocities and murder upon the foreigners and exterminated all of them.
 The information was sent to the Western world.
-He aimed to infuriate the Europeans against the Chinese forces in Beijing and succeeded in spreading massive amounts of false information to the West.
-The false information spread by Li played a part in the massive atrocities that the foreigners later committed upon the Chinese in Beijing.
-For refusing to obey the Chinese government's orders and not sending his own troops to help the Chinese army at all during the Boxer Rebellion, Li Hongzhang was praised by Westerners.
+He aimed to infuriate the Europeans against the Imperial forces in Beijing and succeeded in spreading massive amounts of false information to the West.
+The false information spread by Li played a part in the massive atrocities that the foreigners later committed upon Manchu and Mongol bannermen in Beijing.
+For refusing to obey the Qing government's orders and not sending his own troops to help the Imperial army at all during the Boxer Rebellion, Li Hongzhang was praised by Westerners.

 Yuan Shikai and Zhang Zhidong ignored Empress Dowager Cixi's declaration of war against the foreign powers and continued to suppress the Boxers.
 In addition to not fighting the Eight-Nation Alliance and to suppressing the Boxers in Shandong, Yuan and his army (the Right Division) also helped the Eight-Nation Alliance suppress the Boxers after the Alliance captured Beijing in August 1900.
 Yuan Shikai's forces massacred tens of thousands of people in their anti-Boxer campaign in Zhili Province.
 Yuan operated out of Baoding during the campaign, which ended in 1902.